TioTony/Nutanix_Demo_Setup_Using_Terraform/readme.md

 | 1.7.1 | 6.5.1 | pc.2022.6 | 9/28/2022 |

 ## Known Issues and potential workarounds
-- The ways Prism Central stores the ordering of clusters and Prism Central is not consistent.
+- The way Prism Central stores the ordering of clusters and Prism Central is not consistent.
 Below are some of the errors caused by this ordering.
 Refer to comments in main.tf for information about how to work around the issue.
 Usually it is a simple change to an index.

 │ Error: subnet with the given name, not found
 │